powerslacker/slacker/content/_index.md

 ---
-title: "Read My Stuff"
+title: "Recent Posts"
 ---

-### hello there,
+## Hello there,

-I'm a backend engineer for the web.
-That means I make stuff for the internet, and on occasion people pay me to do so.
+I'm a software engineer specializing in backend web development.
+That means I make stuff for the Internet.
+On occasion, I'm even paid to do so.
 I started this site because I can't seem to keep my reddit comments under a thousand words.

-#### Why should I care?

-You shouldn't.
-You have better things to do with your life.
-When was the last time you exercised?

-#### What Do You Post About?

-Whatever I feel like.
-Mostly programming.

-#### Can I go now?

-That was always allowed.